pboutes/devoxx-bazel/README.md

 We could pass option directly with bazel CLI, or use a `.bazelrc` configuration file (this is what we are going to do).

-Look at the `.bazelrc` file at the root repository, we've had this one:
+Look at the `.bazelrc` file at the root repository, we've had this one:
 ```
 build --remote_http_cache=http://0.0.0.0:8888/cache
 ```